-The school has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.
+The school has an Online Safety Policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.
+Staff, parents and children sign an "Acceptable Use" document at the start of the academic year to support appropriate choices around online behaviour.